 All the papers that do not follow the “Guide for authors” will be returned to the authors without further consideration.

-Every effort will be made to expedite feedback to the authors and to effect rapid publication of articles in the JIEM.
+Every effort will be made to expedite feedback to the authors and to effect the rapid publication of articles in the JIEM.

 All articles published in JIEM are published Open Access under a CC BY 4.0 license.
 For further information on licensing, please see Section “Submit your paper”.